 First Things First, What Is Defamation, Legally Speaking?

-Before we tackle the specifics of text message libel, let’s review what constitutes defamation under U.S. law.
+Before we tackle the specifics of text message libel, let’s review U.S. defamation law.

 Elements of Defamation